-Students may elect as much as 24 semester hours of their work in Education and, with a proper distribution of their academic work, may qualify for high school teaching in most of the States of the Union.
+Students may elect as much as 24 semester hours of their work in Education and, with a proper distribution of their academic work, may qualify for high school teaching in practically all states of the Union.
 The Maryland certificate is accepted in most of the neighboring states.